 There’s no doubt that wrestling has a lot to offer people that train BJJ.
 The oldest (arguably) grappling martial art in the world is a real treasury of useful techniques.
 Throughout the centuries accumulated hundreds of moves, all of which were more than effective at some point.
-Among them, there are the core moves, the techniques that transcend time and work universally as good today as they did in ancient Greece.
+Among them, there are the core moves, the techniques that transcend time and work universally as well today as they did in ancient Greece.
 And then there are the modern moves that actually transcend the boundaries of sport with their usefulness.
 One such crazy effective move is the wrestling spladle, a move that can make any grappler feel desperate.

 The first time I came across the wrestling spladle, I didn’t think too much of it.
-It is like like a move that wouldn’t really work in BJJ.
+It is like a move that wouldn’t really work in BJJ.
 Plus there was the question of its legality under IBJJF rules.
 However, after revisiting it later on I got hooked and never looked back.
-The wrestling spladle is a move that stretches your opponent’ crotch similar to a banana split, while also putting pressure on their neck.
+The wrestling spladle is a move that stretches your opponent’s crotch similar to a banana split, while also putting pressure on their neck.
 In wrestling, it is a pin, but in BJJ it offers much more than just a way to hold your opponent down.
-PLus it works as the ultimate counter to some of the most annoying moves in the whole of Jiu-Jitsu!
+Plus it works as the ultimate counter to some of the most annoying moves in the whole of Jiu-Jitsu!

 The best wrestling variety for Brazilian Jiu-Jitsu is by far Catch Wrestling.
-On top of your “basic” wrestling takedowns, pins and pressure it also offers unique submission threats.
+On top of your “basic” wrestling takedowns, pins, and pressure it also offers unique submission threats.
 One of the most complete grapplers of today, and a Catch Wrestler by trait, Neil Melanson has the ultimate guide on how to integrate it into your BJJ game.
 Check out the “Catch Wrestling Formula” 4 DVD set and bring a whole new world of pain to your opponents!

 The Wrestling Spladle